Agfeynman/Agfeynman/README.md

-# 👋 Hi there, I am Andrés, a Full Stack developer and Tech Lead based in the :palm_tree: Canary Islands :palm_tree:
+# 👋 Hi there, I am Andrés, a Full Stack developer based in the :palm_tree: Canary Islands :palm_tree:

 ## I am open to hear proposals for 100% remote positions